JustinGrote/ModuleFast-action/README.md

   uses: JustinGrote/ModuleFast-action
 ```

 Modulefast will install the latest versions available that meet your specifications, and cache them.
-By default, ModuleFast will continue to use the cached versions that met the specification at the first time of run.
+By default, ModuleFast will continue to use the cached versions that met the specification at the first time of run and will not look for module updates unless your specification changes to ensure the fastest setup possible.
+If you want ModuleFast to check every run for newer modules, set `update: true`

+### CI Lockfile

+If you run Install-ModuleFast -CI locally, it will write a lock file to your repository.
+If you commit this lockfile, then the ModuleFast action will only install the specific modules specified in the lockfile.